cxw620/rust-polyglot/docs/async.rst

 sync/async gateway facilities.
 The rules, while documented,
-are hard to make sense of without a full mental model of the whole runtime, threading, and exeuctor system.
+are hard to make sense of without a full mental model of the whole runtime, threading, and executor system.
 They are hard to follow without a full mental model of the whole program structure, including (sometimes) library implementation choices.